Azoospermia Treatment by Herbs and Ayurveda

 j) Ejaculatory duct obstruction

 Azoospermia due to Blockage

 Clinically, it is very essential to know whether the man with Azoospermia has an obstruction as a main cause of the problem and it can be treated and reversed with microsurgery.
-If the production of the sperm is normal, after determination of testis biopsy or FNA mapping, then the Azoospermia is caused by an obstruction.
+If the production of the sperm is normal, after the determination of testis biopsy or FNA mapping, then the Azoospermia is caused by an obstruction.
 If an obstructed man without a proper reason for the problem is found, then a blockage can be found in the epididymis ( 65%) of the time, in the vas deferens 30% and in ejaculatory duct 55 of the time.
 The actual location and the cause of blockage can be augmented with microsurgery.

 Azoospermia without Obstruction

-In case of nonobstructive Azoospermia where there is normal production of sperm, the nit is assumed that obstruction doesn’t exists.
-In few cases, this condition can be treated medically.
+In the case of nonobstructive Azoospermia where there is normal production of sperm, the nit is assumed that obstruction doesn’t exist.
+In a few cases, this condition can be treated medically.
 The main difficulty in the nonobstructive Azoospermia is that although the testis sperm recovery is not difficult in men with obstruction.
-In addition, there are certain recognized clinical features like testicular size, history of ejaculated sperm, seru7m FSH level, or biopsy reading.
+In addition, there are certain recognized clinical features as testicular size, history of ejaculated sperm, seru7m FSH level, or biopsy reading.
 In case of Azoospermia with no blockage of sperm duct, termed nonobstructive Azoospermia, medical treatment can help men to develop ejaculated sperm.
-One of the difficult aspect of nonobstructive Azoospermia is only 50%-60% of men have usable testicular sperm.
+One of the difficult aspects of nonobstructive Azoospermia is only 50%-60% of men have usable testicular sperm.
 In addition, other clinical features like testicular size, history of the ejaculated sperm, sperm biopsy reading do not predict accurately whether the sperm can be recovered from the testis or not.
 Patient with blockage can undergo sperm retrieval and can also use assisted reproductive technology to conceive.